Esipode/pokemon-perfect-emerald/README.md

 - Quick Pokéball selection in wild battles
 	- Hold `R` to change selection with the D-Pad.
 	- Press `R` to use last selected Poké Ball.
+- Added `Battle Speed` setting, the player can make battles progress up to 5x faster
 - Combined `Acro` and `Mach` Bikes together
 - When the bag is full, items you pick up go straight to your PC
 - Sort items in your bag by pressing `START` and selecting a sort type